tgoldenberg/brn-gitbook/chapter_8_creating_groups.md

 };

 export default GroupsView;
 ```
 ![screen](Simulator Screen Shot Jul 26, 2016, 9.49.04 AM.png)

-## 8.2 Rendering Groups
+### Rendering Groups

 We want to start off by rendering some groups.
 But we haven’t created any.
 How can we get around this?
 We can create some data, of course!
-Let’s create some groups in our Deployd dashboard `localhost:2403/dashboard`, and then render them in our groups view.
+Let’s create some groups in our Deployd dashboard **localhost:2403/dashboard**, and then render them in our groups view.

-In the Deployd dashboard, add the following groups, replacing the `userId` with your personal user `id`.
+In the Deployd dashboard, add the following groups, replacing the **userId** with your personal user **id**.
 ```
 name: “React Native NYC”,
 description: “A meetup for people interested in learning React Native, the mobile development library created by Facebook.”,